Beans Recipe – High-Protein

 You won’t have to skip the onion puree without a blender!
 You can use a mortar and pestle, food mill, food processor, potato masher, or even a simple kitchen knife to mash the onions for a paste.

 There are also plenty of other herbs and spices you can use to season the dish.
-Sometimes, I add a scotch bonnet for a hint of spice at every bite.
+Sometimes, I add a scotch bonnet or some chili flakes for a hint of spice and a bit of sweetness at every bite.

 Aside from using meat or chicken stock, you can use vegetable stock instead of liquid stock for a vegan and vegetarian option.
 Instead of sweet potatoes and ripe plantains, you can also try adding the following: